HEALTHCARE COST & UTILIZATION PROJECT

 • This file is available in all years of the KID.

-• The HCUP unique record identifier (RECNUM) provides the linkage between the discharge-level files.
+• The file is sorted by the KID hospital identifier (HOSP_KID) and the HCUP unique record identifier (RECNUM).
+These two variables provide the linkage between the different discharge-level files.

 • This file is available beginning with the 2003 KID.